imshady2020/Certbot-certificate-copier/README.md

 ## Requirements
 - macOS 10.10 (Yosemite) or later
 - manually created Certbot site certificates stored at the folder named above
-    - for installation and usage instructions on Certbot, see https://certbot.eff.org
+    - for installation and usage instructions on Certbot, see [Certbot](https://certbot.eff.org)

 ## Comments
 - all comments welcome!

+## Licence
+This work is licensed with the [MIT Licence](https://choosealicense.com/licenses/mit/).